kasper/phoenix/API.md

 ## 13. Event

-Use the `Event`-object to access event properties.
+Use the `Event`-object to construct events, access their properties or to disable the event.
 You can have multiple handlers for a single event.
-To disable an event, release your reference to the handler.
-Events are always reset on context reload.

 ```java
 class Event implements Identifiable